-What is the relation with marijuana and ADHD.
-As a physician who specializes in cannabis, I have treated a great number of patients who suffered from Attention Deficit Hyperactivity Disorder (ADHD) and discovered that marijuana helped them.
+What is the relation with marijuana and ADHD?
+Physicians have treated a great number of patients who suffer from Attention Deficit Hyperactivity Disorder (ADHD) and discovered that marijuana helped them.
 Even though studies on the efficacy of cannabis as a treatment for attention deficit hyperactivity disorder (ADHD) are just getting started, there is mounting evidence to suggest that it could be an effective treatment option for people who have tried numerous other treatments but have been unsuccessful.

 Marijuana and ADHD